 We continued to the capital, with almost 150,000 inhabitants at the same time the largest city in Transnistria and the second largest city in Moldova.
 The sights are located around the October 25th Road, the day of the Bolshevik seizure of power in St. Petersburg.
 We started with the Municipal Palace of Culture (Городской Дворец Культуры ), a public institution present in almost every Soviet city.

 Not far away there is a monument to the great Russian general Alexander Vasilyevich Suvorov-Rymniksky (Памятник Суворову).
-Incidentally, he is no stranger to the Europeans: Switzerland commemorates the general twice, with the Suworow Monument in the Schöllenen Gorce and an equestrian statue on the Gotthard Pass.
+Incidentally, he is no stranger to the Europeans: Switzerland commemorates the general twice, with the Suworow Monument in the Schöllenen Gorge and an equestrian statue on the Gotthard Pass.

 In front of the parliament building there still is a large statue of Lenin.

 Also obligatory: the Monument of Glory in memory of the victory over the Third Reich and the soldiers fallen in other wars, even with an eternal flame.
-If you spend more time in Eastern Europe, one does eventually start to ignore these monuments.
+If you spend more time in Eastern Europe, you will eventually start to ignore these monuments.
 There are just too many, most of them hardly distinguishable from each other.
 I have to admit that without the victory over Hitler and the Cold War, a good part of Soviet art and culture would probably not exist.
 Not few cities would have degenerated into faceless concrete deserts if there wasn’t at least a victory park or a great Monument of Glory 🙁

 There were some differences in detail, though.
 The memorial plaques not only also listed the names of the fighters who fell during the Transnistria conflict, but there was also a separate memorial for the casualties of the first Afghan War.
 Many no longer remember the Soviet invasion of Afghanistan and the subsequent ten years of war, from which the Taliban emerged victorious.